cadesalaberry/minerva/README.md

 ## Installation

-If you just want to run the package without prior installation, run:
+If you just want to run the package without prior installation, (provided you already have install the depedencies) run:

 	git clone https://github.com/cadesalaberry/minervashadow.git
 	python minervashadow